han41858/ng-draggable/README.md

 #### `MovableDirective` (`[ngMovable]`)

-Add draggable interaction & moving element copied.
-Element added this directives not moving in real.
-If you want to display moving element, use `MovableHelperDirective` together.
+The `MovableDirective` adds the ability for the element to move in response to the drag, but the element with this directive does not move directly.
+You must use `MovebleHelperDirective` to display the element during dragging.

 ```html
 <div class="moveBox" ngMovable>